Things That Go Boo!

 Since that day, he has traveled the world over with his Jack-O-Lantern in search of a place to rest.
 Irish children carved out turnips and potatoes to light the night on Halloween.
 However, when the Irish came to America in great numbers in the 1840s, they found that a pumpkin made an even better lantern, and so this "American" tradition was born.

-There are variations on the legend.
-Some of which include:
+There are several variations on the legend which we've included below:

 • Jack tricking/trapping the Devil a variety of ways, including placing a key or other item in the Devil’s pocket when the Devil is suspended in the air or plucking an apply from a tree.
 Some versions include a “wise and good man” or even God helping Jack prevail over the Devil.